NAME AND LOCATION

 BOARD OF DIRECTORS

 SECTION 2.
-Four directors at large shall be elected each year to serve for a term of three years.
-One non-voting director shall be elected each year to serve for a term of two years.
+Directors at large shall be elected to serve for a term of three years.

 SECTION 3.
 On-site meetings of the Board of Directors shall be held at least annually and at such other times and locations as designated by the President or the request of nine of the current directors.
 Notice of all on-site meetings of the Board of Directors shall be sent at least thirty days prior to such meeting and may be sent and received electronically.
 Proxies, certifying members present, can be used to certify a quorum and/or conduct the Association’s business.